-- (a) an ILA for an approval-in-principle for the admission of securities; and - (b) a Quotation Application for quotation of securities on Bursa Securities.
+- (a) an ILA for an approval-in-principle for the admission of shares; and - (b) a Quotation Application for quotation of shares on Bursa Securities.

-Instead, the Quotation Application will be merged with the ILA and thus only one application is required to be submitted to Bursa Securities for listing of securities ("Consolidated Application").
+Instead, the Quotation Application will be merged with the ILA and thus only one application is required to be submitted to Bursa Securities for listing of shares ("Consolidated Application").